SondreWold/WordGraph2Vec/README.md

-# Grapher, a GNN-based generative language model
+# Grapher: a GNN-based generative language model

 Text sequences can be transformed into corresponding word graphs.